 - Medium copyediting is the most common type and sits somewhere between the light and heavy options.
 This type of copyediting may also involve deleting words and sentences to reduce word count.
 For example, you might want your book to meet specific genre expectations or you may want to enter your work in a competition with a word-count limit.

 You send me approximately 4000 words of your manuscript – sections from near the beginning, middle and end of the book.
 I read your work, get an idea of the type of editing needed, then draw up a quote.

 I’m happy do a FREE SAMPLE EDIT on the first 1000 words of your book.
 This not only helps me work out how long it will take to edit the manuscript, it will help you know if I’m the editor for you.
 It’s important that you like my style of editing and feel I’m a good fit for your book.

 Once this sample edit is finished, I prepare a detailed quote for your manuscript.
 You can then decide if you want to work with me (I hope you do).

 What do I do now?

 Please note that I don’t edit horror, erotica or books with gratuitous sex and violence.

 Nikita waiting for me to stop editing so I can take her for a walk.
-She would also like to chase Amber, the cat.
+She would also like to chase Amber.